Rank | Picture | Name | Rating | Shop |

 No Wasted Produce

-Unlike with larger greenhouses that allow for massive hauls, the smaller size will enable you to grow what you will use while not having the extra go to waste.
+Unlike larger greenhouses that allow for massive hauls, the smaller size will enable you to grow what you will use while not having the extra go to waste.

 Grow what you will use and don’t worry about rushing to get things canned or eaten before they go bad.
 Smaller amounts at a time still allow me to cut down on the grocery bill, but I don’t feel so overwhelmed or rushed.